Summer Leadership Programs (SLPs) are an enriching part of the accounting recruitment

 What is the application process for SLPs?
 How many should I apply for?

-Most SLP opportunities are posted on Handshake; several will involve an on-campus interview.
+Most SLP opportunities are posted on Handshake and involve an on-campus interview.
 Beyond Handshake, you should confirm any additional application steps with the campus recruiter (you may also need to apply on the firm's website).
 A few SLPs are strictly application-based and will be publicized in the weekly ACCT Recruiting News & Events Newsletter and posted on the SOA Blog.
-Regardless of your summer plans, you should apply to many SLPs in the location that you wish to intern.
+Regardless of your summer plans, you should apply to as many SLPs as possible in the location that you wish to intern.
 For example, if you know that you want to work in Birmingham, you should apply for SLPs that are hosted in Birmingham.
 Be consistent and only apply for conferences in your top location preferences.
 Your SLP may lead to an internship offer, and your internship may lead to a full-time job offer.

 I have never been through a "real" interview on campus.
 How can I practice?